-Level 1 Final Grade SLO Mastery Equivalent A (90 - 100) A student has demonstrated superior mastery of all or most of the SLOs in the skill area and is able to progress to the next level of the program.
-B (80 - 89) A student has demonstrated satisfactory mastery of all or most of the SLOs in the skill area and is able to progress to the next level of the program.
-C (75 - 79) A student has demonstrated sufficient mastery of all or most of the SLOs in the skill area and is able to progress to the next level of the program.
-F (<75) A student has not demonstrated any mastery of the SLOs in the skill area and is unable to progress to the next level of the program.
+Final Grade SLO Mastery Equivalent A (90 - 100) You have demonstrated superior mastery of all or most of the SLOs in the skill area and are able to progress to the next level of the program in a particular skill area.
+B (80 - 89) You have demonstrated satisfactory mastery of all or most of the SLOs in the skill area and are able to progress to the next level of the program in a particular skill area.
+C (70 - 79) You have demonstrated sufficient mastery of all or most of the SLOs in the skill area and are able to progress to the next level of the program in a particular skill area.
+F (<70) You have not demonstrated any mastery of the SLOs in the skill area and are unable to progress to the next level of the program in a particular skill area.